KoutsComputes/Secure-Software-Systems-Assignment3/README-SECURITY-TESTS.md

 - Disclaimer
   - These diagnostics are for **testing purposes only**.
 Combine them with full-scale load tests, chaos/latency drills, and independent security assessments before going live on election day.

+Non-Repudiation - Issue 4 (Gurveen)

+- Purpose
+  - Provide election auditors and administrators with verifiable proof that every audited action (votes, configuration changes, privileged access) carries an Ed25519 digital signature, preventing signers from repudiating their actions later.

+- Where the code is (Gurveen)
+  - `flask-prototype-app/app/security.py` - `DigitalSignatureManager` manages key provisioning and verifies signatures during log replay.
+  - `flask-prototype-app/app/app.py` - `_ensure_actor_signing_identity` seeds keys for each account; `/audit/signature-test` renders the verification dashboard.
+  - `flask-prototype-app/app/templates/audit_signature_test.html` - admin-only UI showing recent entries, signature status, and truncated keys.
+  - `flask-prototype-app/docker-entrypoint.sh` - bootstraps the signing key vault inside the container with secure permissions.

+- Setup
+  1. From repo root: `cd flask-prototype-app`
+  2. Start the stack: `docker compose up --build`
+  3. After the app container starts, confirm the signer vault exists: `docker compose exec app ls -l app/signing_keys`
+  4. Log in as `admin` / `SecureAdm#12` so the admin dashboard is available.

+- Tests
+  1. Navigate to `http://localhost:5000/home` and authenticate as the admin.
+  2. In the admin dashboard, select **Digital Signature Test (Admin)**.
+A warning banner reminds you this diagnostic is for testing-only use.
+  3. Perform several actions (e.g., cast a vote, update a voter address, import scanned ballots).
+Refresh the Digital Signature Test page—new entries should appear with:
+     - Signature Status for untampered entries.
+     - `ed25519` listed under Signature Algorithm.
+     - Truncated base64 values for the signature and public key columns.
+  4. Confirm the “Hash Chain Integrity” panel shows a success message.
+If it reports failure, review `app/logs/audit.log` for unexpected edits.

+- Disclaimer
+  - The Digital Signature Test dashboard is provided for **testing purposes only**.
+Auditors should export the full log and validate signatures using independent tooling before formal certification.

 Security Testing Guide - Incident Recovery (Issue 5)